baasman/allegRo/README.md

 # allegRo
 An API for the semantic graph database, AllegroGraph.
-As of right now, the package is very limited in terms of functionality, but I'm hoping to periodically add as much functionality to it as time allows me to.
+As of right now, the package is very limited in terms of functionality, but I'm hoping to periodically add as much functionality to it as time will allow me to.

 To use this package, you'll need to install your own AllegroGraph server.
 To install a free version, follow this [link](http://franz.com/agraph/downloads/) and follow the installation instructions.